Last Updated on September 21, 2023 by Louise Carter

-If you have spare bedrooms but are unable or unwilling to allow guests to sleep in this space, it would be considered good manners to give up your bed.
-Things are more complex if your property is small and doesn’t have additional space.
+If you have a spare bedroom but are unable or unwilling to allow guests to sleep in this space, giving up your bed is considered good manners in certain circumstances.

-If the people staying with you require privacy or closet space or have health conditions that make sleeping in a bed non-negotiable, consider giving up your room.
+If the people staying with you require privacy, or they’re elderly or have health conditions that make sleeping in a comfy bed essential, consider allowing them to use your bedroom.

-Is it Rude Not to Have a Guest Room?
+Is It Rude Not To Have A Guest Room?

 What Makes a Good Guest Room?

-Follow these steps to create the ideal space for visitors to spend the night:
+Follow these steps to create the right space for visitors to spend the night:

-- Neutralize the room of personal clutter.
+- Free the room of personal clutter.